 About the Blue Ash Review

-The Blue Ash Review is produced through the Department of English and Communication at UC Blue Ash College.
+The Blue Ash Review, both print and digital versions, is produced through the Department of English and Communication at UC Blue Ash College.
 Our campus is located in Blue Ash, Ohio, north of UC’s main campus in Cincinnati.
 We offer associate and bachelor's degree programs in the liberal arts, business, and several health fields, attracting students and faculty with a broad range of interests and talents.

 Our magazine is also a product of the Liberal Arts Program at UC Blue Ash.
 We work with faculty and staff throughout the college to identify students with an interest in the creative and literary arts, and encourage them to submit their work to the magazine.
 We also feature the work of award-winning authors who visit our campus.